ErikBjare/gptme/README.md

 Do you want to contribute?
 Or do you have questions relating to development?

 Check out the [CONTRIBUTING](CONTRIBUTING.md) file!

-## 🚀 Future plans

-### 🎛 Fine tuning

-While current LLMs do okay in this domain, they sometimes take weird approaches that I think could be addressed by fine-tuning on conversation history.

-If fine-tuned, I would expect improvements in:

-- how it structures commands
-- how it recovers from errors
-- reducing the length of the system prompt
-- reducing refusals
-- and more...

-## 🔀 Alternatives

-Looking for other similar projects?
-Check out [Are Copilots Local Yet?](https://github.com/ErikBjare/are-copilots-local-yet)

 ## 🔗 Links